UPDATE: HIV Prophylaxis Following Occupational Exposure

 F. Antiretroviral Drugs to Avoid as PEP Components

-Consultation with a clinician experienced in managing PEP is recommended before using any of the following non-preferred antiretroviral drugs in a PEP regimen (see Section X. for drugs to avoid in exposed workers who are pregnant or breastfeeding):
+Consultation with a clinician experienced in managing PEP is recommended before using any of the following non-preferred antiretroviral drugs in a PEP regimen (see Section X: PEP for Exposed Workers Who Are Pregnant or Breastfeeding. for drugs to avoid in exposed workers who are pregnant or breastfeeding):

 - Efavirenz: Although efavirenz is considered a preferred agent for treatment of chronic HIV infection, it is not recommended as part of an initial PEP regimen for several reasons: 1) central nervous system (CNS) side effects are common, complicating the need to provide a first dose at any time of the day; 2) CNS side effects may impair work after the initial and subsequent doses; 3) efavirenz should be avoided in pregnant women, women intending to become pregnant, or women of childbearing potential who are not using effective contraception; and 4) substantial efavirenz resistance continues to be found in community HIV isolates.
 If efavirenz is used in women of childbearing potential, a pregnancy test should be obtained before initiation and the woman should be counseled about the use of effective contraception while taking efavirenz.